Priesthood (LDS Church): Requirements for ordination

 The Aaronic priesthood is conferred upon male church members beginning at age eleven by the laying on of hands by men who hold either an office in the Melchizedek priesthood or the office of priest in the Aaronic priesthood.
 Ordination to the priesthood is based on the recipient's personal moral worthiness and church participation without regard to education or other socioeconomic status, and, since 1978, without regard to race.
 (Previously, most members of black African descent were excluded from priesthood ordination.)
 To receive the Melchizedek priesthood in the church today, the recipient must hold the Aaronic priesthood and be at least 18 years old.
 Some special cases may not permit initial or continuing ordination, such as children living with a same-sex couple.

 If an adult man joins the LDS Church, he may first have the Aaronic priesthood conferred upon him.
 After a period of time (usually about one year), the man may have the Melchizedek priesthood conferred upon him.

+Ineligible groups of members

+Some members of the church were historically or are currently ineligible for receiving the priesthood.
+Women have always been denied the priesthood.
+The denial of priesthood to women has received criticism including by Ordain Women, an independent organization of current and former church members.
+For about 130 years (between 1847 and 1978) all LDS endowment-related temple ordinances and priesthood ordinations were denied to all Black people in a controversial priesthood racial restriction.
+As of 2023, all priesthood ordinations continue to be denied for any person in a same-sex marriage or homosexual sexual relationship, and transgender individuals including trans men continue to be ineligible for all priesthood ordinations.
+These restrictions have also garnered criticism from both outside, and inside the LDS church.